M135437/racetrack_info-screens/README.md

 * **Dev-Panel:** collapsible control panel in dev-mode for easier testing.
 It reduces the need to switch between tabs/windows by allowing a tester to:
   * generate sessions and drivers
   * clear the frontdesk of all data
-  * 'start' and 'end' sessions
+  * start and end sessions
   * use all race mode buttons
 * **Simplified Remote Access:** uses the Environment-Aware Connection String approach for portability and ease of deployment.
 Any device on the same network can access the UI by navigating to the hosts IP address.
 * **Persistence:** pushing live data to a local .json file allows races to continue smoothly after any possible server interruptions.